 What Happens to Your Skin When You Skip Sunscreen

-Here’s the deal, just because you can get away with spending a full day outside without getting a sunburn doesn’t mean you don’t have to wear SPF.
+Here’s the deal: just because you can get away with spending a full day outside without getting a sunburn doesn’t mean you don’t have to wear SPF.
 Sunburns aren’t the end-all be-all when it comes to sun damage.
-Prolonged, unprotected exposure to the sun’s harmful UVA and UVB rays can cause some serious consequences no matter your skin type or skin color.
+In fact, it’s prolonged, unprotected exposure to the sun’s harmful UVA and UVB rays that can cause some serious consequences no matter your skin type or skin color.
 To find out what happens when you skip sunscreen, we turned to board-certified dermatologist and Skincare.com expert Dr. Lisa Ginn.

 Skipping Sunscreen Can Lead to Skin Cancer

 “No matter what your ethnicity, sunscreen is important,” Dr. Ginn says.
-She explains that of course the fairer your skin is, the greater your risk of developing skin cancer — especially if you have a family history of skin cancer.
 People with a fair skin tone are also more likely to burn easily, which is why they usually start using SPF from an early age.
-On the other hand, people with olive and darker skin tones usually have this idea that if they don’t burn, they don’t need sunscreen, which is not the case.
+On the other hand, people with olive and darker skin tones sometimes have the idea that if they don’t burn, they don’t need sunscreen — which is not the case.
 “Unfortunately, often by the time we catch skin cancer on patients with this skin color, it’s too late,” says Dr. Ginn.

 Skipping Sunscreen Can Also Cause Wrinkles, Fine Lines and Dark Spots